I build Cloud Infrastructure and developer tools with AI, in public.

 WatchProduction work before the AI layer.

 The boring depth.
-Identity migrations, multi-tenant Kubernetes, legacy modernization, probabilistic deployment models.
+Identity migrations, multi-tenant Kubernetes, legacy modernization — plus a working AI release-orchestration POC.
 That's the systems work behind knowing when AI helps and when it doesn't.

 AI-Powered Release Orchestration for Multi-Tenant SaaS